Mkazo wa Ghafla wa Umio

 • The diagnosis is based on the results of barium swallow x-rays and manometry.

-• Treatment includes calcium channel blockers, injections of botulinum toxin, or sometimes surgery.
+• Treatments include calcium channel blockers or other medications, injections of botulinum toxin, and sometimes surgery or endoscopy.

 The esophagus is the hollow tube that leads from the throat (pharynx) to the stomach.
 (See also Overview of the Esophagus.)